-The best method of applying for resource consent is using our Online Services.
-You can upload your documents so this avoids scanning fees and reduces processing time.
-Please read this guide first: Your guide to submitting a Resource Consent application via Online Services [PDF 2.5MB].
+The best method of applying for resource consent is using our Online Services web portal.
+You can upload your documents directly.
+Please read Your guide to submitting a Resource Consent application via Online Services [PDF, 2.2 MB] before you start.

 You (or your agent) will be advised by email when your application has been received, and you will also be contacted by the planner who will process your application.

 Applications are checked for completeness before they are accepted for processing.
+Incomplete applications are not accepted and need to be resubmitted with all of the necessary information.
 If your application is incomplete we will contact you within 10 working days to let you know what is missing.

-Please note: After an application has been accepted, the Council may also request further information during processing of the application if it is needed to fully understand the proposal and the environmental effects it may generate.
+After an application is accepted, the Council may also request further information during processing of the application if it is needed to fully understand the proposal and the environmental effects it may generate.

 If your project involves building work or change of use of a building then you are likely to also need to obtain a building consent under the Building Act 2004.